 Give them the opportunity to make choices and decisions throughout the day.
 You can even make them a part of your rituals.
 “Do you want to wear the blue shirt or the gray one?”
 “Would you like yogurt or eggs for breakfast?”
 “Pick any book you want for our bedtime reading.”

 You can also be spontaneous about accepting their proposals when it feels healthy and appropriate.
 “I bet you’re thirsty after playing soccer.
 Sure, you can have some juice.”
 “You’ve been so patient while we ran those errands.
 Yes, you can choose an episode of Sesame Street for us to watch together even though this isn’t our normal screen time.”
-“I’m hearing that you want to read a fourth book tonight.
-We have some extra time, so go ahead and pick one out.”

-Feeling empowered in these small ways throughout the day can fill your child with a confidence and comfort that may reduce temper tantrums when they have to let go of decision-making control.
+Feeling empowered in these small ways throughout the day can fill your child with confidence and comfort that may reduce temper tantrums when they have to let go of decision-making control.

-7. Engage Mid-Tantrum
+7) Engage Mid-Tantrum

-Sometimes (but not every time—you’re not doing anything wrong if it doesn’t always work!) it’s possible to interrupt a tantrum as it’s unfolding.
+Sometimes (but not every time; you’re not doing anything wrong if it doesn’t always work!) it’s possible to interrupt a tantrum as it’s unfolding.
 A few ways to try:

 - Empathize with how your child is feeling.
 Sometimes being seen and understood is all they need.
-Saying something like “It looks like you’re sad about leaving the park.
-I understand how hard that must feel” might be all it takes for your child to find calm.
+Saying something like, “It looks like you’re sad about leaving the park.
+I understand how hard that must feel,” might be all it takes for your child to find calm.

 - Troubleshoot in the moment.
 You might be able to stop a tantrum midstream if you have a good guess as to why it’s happening.
 If your child is hungry, for example, offering them a snack might help them recover more quickly.